Quality Time Around the Campfire: Tips for Going Camping with Kids

 Camping allows children to build character because they are forced to “rough it.”
 They learn how to cook their own food, clean dishes by hand and erect a tent.
 They even get to dig fire pits since there is no oven.

-While outdoors and away from technology, there is nothing to do but run around and explore.
+When outdoors and away from technology, there is nothing to do but run around and explore.
 Kids can enjoy hiking trails, swimming in lakes, fishing or boat rides.
 Staying active keeps their bodies active and fit and their minds healthy and free from boredom.

 Quality Family Time